-Bill White is chairman and chief executive officer of the Buckhead City Committee, a volunteer group of Buckhead residents, business owners and supporters determined to create Buckhead City, Georgia.
-This grassroots initiative aims to vastly improve public safety, reduce crime, gain local control of zoning, enhance maintenance of infrastructure and beautify area parks and recreational facilities in Buckhead neighborhoods, currently part of the City of Atlanta.
+Bill White is our volunteer CEO of the Buckhead City Committee, a volunteer group of Buckhead residents, business owners and supporters determined to create Buckhead City, Georgia.
+This grassroots initiative aims to vastly improve public safety, reduce crime, gain local control of zoning, enhance maintenance of infrastructure, beautify area parks & recreational facilities in Buckhead a suburb of the City of Atlanta.

-White’s career started in his family’s restaurant and real estate business and evolved to fundraising, consulting and community engagement.
+White’s career started in his family’s restaurant and real estate business and evolved to fundraising, consulting, community engagement, business and philanthropy.
 In 1991, White founded Operation Support 501(c)(3), an all-volunteer group of young professionals dedicated to raising awareness and funds for families of wounded and fallen veterans.
-Philanthropist Zachary Fisher recruited White as his chief of staff and, ultimately, to lead the renovation of the Intrepid Sea, Air and Space Museum in New York City.
+Philanthropist and real estate mogul Zachary Fisher recruited White as his chief of staff and, ultimately, to lead the Intrepid Sea, Air and Space Museum in New York City.
 Under White’s leadership, nearly $1 billion was raised for the museum’s renovation and for grievously injured veterans returning from Iraq and Afghanistan.
 During White’s tenure, annual museum visitors climbed from 200,000 to over 1 million.
-White co-founded the Intrepid Fallen Heroes Fund, a successful and respected charitable organization supporting wounded and fallen veterans and their families.
+White co-founded the Intrepid Fallen Heroes Fund, a successful and respected charitable organization thriving today which supports wounded and fallen servicemembers and their families.

 White lives in Buckhead with his husband, Bryan Eure, senior vice president, Willis Towers Watson.
 He enjoys spending time with his family and friends and serving the Buckhead community.